-- Currently EPA does not require a NPDES Permit for Oil & Gas field construction activities. - Unless a water standard is violated - States can require coverage under non-NPDES programs (ex - TCEQ permits under the TPDES program and NPDES) - If a release occurs during a storm event and affects a water of the US an Industrial storm water permit will be required for a period of time.
+- Currently EPA does not require a NPDES Permit for Oil & Gas field construction activities. - Unless a water standard is violated - States can require coverage under non-NPDES programs - If a release occurs during a storm event and affects a water of the US an Industrial storm water permit will be required for a period of time.